remix-run/remix-website/data/posts/remix-vs-next.md

 ## Data Mutations

 This is where Remix and Next.js start to look completely different.
-Half of your app code is related to data mutations, we think it's time your web framework respects that.
-Next.js doesn't have any API for data mutations but Remix does.
+Half of your app code is related to data mutations.
+We think it's time your web framework respected that.

 **How mutations work in Next.js**: Next.js doesn't do anything for you here. `<button onClick={itsAllUpToYou}>`.
-Typically you'll manage the form's state to know what to post, add an API route to post to, track loading and errors states yourself, and finally deal with errors, interruptions, and race conditions yourself <small>(lol, nobody deals with that stuff)</small>.
+Typically you'll manage the form's state to know what to post, add an API route to post to, track loading and errors states yourself, revalidate data and propagate changes throughout the UI, and finally deal with errors, interruptions, and race conditions <small>(lol, nobody deals with that stuff)</small>.

-**How mutations work in Remix**:

-Remix uses HTML forms.
+**How mutations work in Remix**: Remix uses HTML forms.

 > pffft ...
 I'm building a web app, this will never work.

-Highly interactive web apps have been my entire career.
-While the API you're about to see looks incapable of handling the needs of a modern web app, I assure you it is. <small>(We've got an example coming soon.)</small>
+You might think the API you're about to see looks incapable of handling the needs of a modern web app.
+Remix scales up to sophisticated user experiences, but it also scales down.
+Highly interactive web apps have been my entire career, Remix was designed with them in mind.

 Since the dawn of the web, a mutation is modeled as `<form method="post" action="/add-to-cart">`.
 Ignoring Remix completely, it looks like this: